St. Paul's Episcopal Church Oakland

 The Rev. Dr. Mauricio J. Wilson, Rector.

-Mustard Seeds for younger children: in the Bride's Room.
+- Mustard Seeds for our youngest children:

 Picture